4awpawz/buster/README.md

 ```

 ## how Buster determines its runtime configuration
-Buster prioritizes its sources of configuration data as follows:
-1. from the command line
-1. from params passed to Buster programatically [see calling Buster programatically](#calling-buster-programatically)
-1. from .buster.json
-1. from package.json

-Buster attempts to find configuration data from all 4 of the above.
-For each one it finds, Buster attempts to validate it and then determines if that source's data is complete.
-If it is determined that it is complete, Buster uses it in its runtime configuration.
+Buster attempts to read configuration data from the command line, from params passed to it from another program. from .buster.json and from within package.json.
+For each source it finds, Buster attempts to validate its data and then determines if that source's data is complete.
+If the data is valid and it is complete, then Buster build its runtime configuration from it.

-To determine if the configuration data from any particular source is complete, Buster checks if the source supplies a list of [operational directives](#operational-directives).
-If it does, Buster will use that source to construct its runtime configuration.
+>Buster considers a source's data to be complete if it contains a list of [operational directives](#operational-directives).

 The following psudo code describes the process Buster uses to construct its runtime configuration:

     if commandLineConfig is supplied and is complete
         then use commandLineConfig
-    else if paramsConfig is supplied and is complete
+    else if paramsConfig is supplied
+    and { ...commandLineConfig, ...paramsConfig } is complete
         then use { ...commandLineConfig, ...paramsConfig }
-    else if busterConfig is supplied and is complete
+    else if busterConfig is supplied
+    and { ...commandLineConfig, ...busterConfig } is complete
         then use { ...commandLineConfig, ...busterConfig }
-    else if packageJsonConfig is supplied and is complete
+    else if packageJsonConfig is supplied
+    and { ...commandLineConfig, ...packageJsonConfig } is complete
         then use { ...commandLineConfig, ...packageJsonConfig }
     else termminate processing

-This affords a flexible means to manage your Buster configuration:
+This *blending* of configuration data affords a lot of flexibility for managing your Buster configurations:

 * using command line configuration data solely if it is complete
 * or when combined with and complete with any one of the other sources of configuration data

 ## author's prefered approach to configuring Buster

 I personally find JSON based configuration easier to author and maintain than command line configuration.
-Taking advantage of Buster's *blending* of configuration data to arrive at its runtime configuration, I use the command line in conjustion with .buster.json and/or package.json.
+Taking advantage of Buster's *blending* of configuration data to arrive at its runtime configuration, I use the command line in conjunction with the other possible sources of configuration data.

 As an example, when working with NPM based projects, I will create two NPM tasks: